JongHoonSon/Momentum-Clone/README.md

-Using Vanila JavaScript and make Momentum App
+Make momentum app with Using Vanila JavaScript